Python Binding Overview

 Engine --> Storage["Storage\n(Memory / File)"]

 The Python classes are thin wrappers around the Rust engine.
-Each call crosses the PyO3 FFI boundary once; the Rust engine then executes the query entirely in native code.
+Each call crosses the PyO3 FFI boundary once; the Rust engine then executes the operation entirely in native code.

 Quick Start